Chart -- see "graph."

 General rules about using non-textual elements in your research paper:

 ANOTHER NOTE: Excel and other computer programs are capable of creating very elaborate, colorful, and dramatic looking non-textual elements.
 However, be careful not to let aesthetics and artistry overwhelm the message you are trying to convey to the reader.
-Use these features only to help enhance the reader's understanding of the information being presented.
+Use these features only to help improve the reader's understanding of the information being presented.
+For example, if a pie chart is being used to show the distribution of responses to a survey, use distinctive colors to distinguish between each part of the chart.

 Chapter 4: The Research Process: Structuring the Research Paper.
 Effective Writing Center.
 University of Maryland; Durbin Jr., Charles G. “Effective Use of Tables and Figures in Abstracts, Presentations, and Papers.”
 Respiratory Care 49 (October 2004): 1233-1237; Few, Stephen.
 Show Me the Numbers: Designing Tables and Graphs to Enlighten.
 2nd edition.
 Burlingame, CA: Analytics Press, 2012; Franzblau, Lauren E. and Kevin C. Chung.
 “Graphs, Tables, and Figures in Scientific Publications: The Good, the Bad, and How Not to Be the Latter.”
 The Journal of Hand Surgery 37 (March 2012): 591-596; Hartley, James et al. “Research on Tables and Graphs in Academic Articles: Pitfalls and Promises.”
 Journal of the Association for Information Science and Technology 66 (February 2015): 428-431; Informative Presentation of Tables, Graphs and Statistics.
 Statistical Services Centre, University of Reading, United Kingdom, March 2000; Rodrigues, Velany et al. How to Use Figures and Tables Effectively to Present Your Research Findings.
 Tutorials: Manuscript Preparation.
 Editage insights.
 Cactus Communications, Inc.; Tables & Figures.
 Academic Skills Office, University of New England; Using Figures, Tables and Graphs.
 Language and Learning Online, Monash University..